We're thrilled you're HERE!

 These New England-based resources will help you locate healthcare providers and legal advisors close to home who are sensitive to LGBTQ-specific needs, including gender-affirming care, behavioral health concerns, and how to change legal docs to reflect your personal pronoun and identity preferences.

-Check out these nationwide health & wellness resources if you’re looking for immediate support, talk to someone about what you’re going through, or get information about LGBTQ-specific health concerns for college students.
+Check out these nationwide health & wellness resources if you’re looking for immediate support, to talk to someone about what you’re going through, or to get information about LGBTQ-specific health concerns for college students.